samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 ```

 Tracers provide a `trace` method which takes a Prometheus metric and the work
-you want to track. `trace` will execute the given block and guarantee that calls
+you want to track. `trace` will execute the given block (anonymous Ruby
-to `tracer.collect` during execution will incrementally update the associated
+functions) and guarantee that calls to `tracer.collect` during execution will
-metric with however long had elapsed since the last call to `collect`.
+incrementally update the associated metric with however long had elapsed since
+the last call to `collect`.

 We need to hook the tracer into the workers to track the job duration and the
 endpoint serving our Prometheus scrape.
 Starting with workers, we initialise a